qfpl/state-machine-testing-course/README.md

 - Flexing the model
   - `Require`
-  - Better model transition coverage with positive and negative tests.
+  - Better coverage with positive and negative tests.